SaurontheMighty/notevil-app-landing-page/_pages/about.md

 # Not Evil Sudoku
 Not Evil Sudoku is a minimalist, offline, and totally ad-free sudoku app for iPhone with over 50,000 installs and 200+ 5-star reviews.

 Built natively for iPhone and iPad with the sole aim of providing users with a joyful sudoku-solving experience.

-Never played before?
+A sudoku beginner?
 Move by Move validation in Settings can tell you whether a move is correct as you make it.

+# Why I Made Not Evil Sudoku
+One fateful afternoon, I had the sudden urge to play sudoku.
+Naturally, I went to the App Store and downloaded a few of the top results.

+I was shocked at how terrible the user experience was in most sudoku apps.
+There was a banner ad at the bottom (which I could live with), a video ad every few turns (absolutely evil) and an ad after every game.

+So, I did what any self-respecting programmer would do: I made one myself :)

+I'm not against ads in general, but so few apps seem to be willing to do them in moderation.

 # Features
 - Fully offline